Ferndale, California: Business and communications

 The Ferndale Enterprise newspaper was founded on May 11, 1878, by three sons of the local Methodist minister and has published continuously since then, while moving offices and shifting from semi-weekly to weekly publication.

 Incorporation and services

 Ferndale incorporated with a vote of 89 in favor and 47 against on August 17, 1893, primarily to organize drainage and prevent dogs and other animals from running loose, according to the earliest ordinances enacted.
-In 1915, the current firehouse was built as combined firehouse and city hall.
+In 1915, the current firehouse was built as a combined firehouse and city hall.